3dem/emhub/docs/developer_guide/content.rst

 .. important::

-    Regarding templates and their corresponding "content" one needs to keep in mind:
+Regarding templates and their corresponding "content", one needs to keep in mind:

-    * Templates in ``$EMHUB_INSTACE/extra/templates/`` will take precedence over builtin ones.
+    * Templates in ``$EMHUB_INSTANCE/extra/templates/`` will take precedence over built-in ones.
     * Every template must have a corresponding "content" function with the **same name**.
-    * New content function can be defined in: ``$EMHUB_INSTACE/extra/data_content.py``
+    * New content functions can be defined in: ``$EMHUB_INSTANCE/extra/data_content.py``
     * A content function must return a dictionary with keys for each variable used in the template.